For more information, please contact:

 INTRODUCTION TO THE STANDING SENATE COMMITTEE ON

 The Standing Senate Committee on National Finance was first created in May 1919 as the Committee on Finance, and, in 1968, it was renamed the Committee on National Finance.
 From the beginning, the committee’s field of interest has been government spending, either directly through the estimates or indirectly through bills that provide borrowing authority or bear upon the spending proposals identified in the estimates.
-The committee also has a mandate to examine the reports of the Auditor General.

 In 2002, the committee reported on the effectiveness of and possible improvements to Canada’s equalization policy in ensuring that provincial governments have sufficient revenues to provide reasonably comparable levels of public service at reasonably comparable levels of taxation.
 The committee rejected the notion that equalization was wrong in concept, was a drag on economic growth and created a culture of dependency in the recipient provinces.
 To the contrary, committee members came out fully in support of the concept and urged changes to certain elements of the current program that they believed were inconsistent.
 In 2007, the federal government introduced significant reforms to the equalization program which addressed many of the issues raised by the committee.